-Besides that, another habit to follow is that you must always keep the atlas with you when studying for geography and refer to it at least a couple of times regardless of the topic you are studying.
-This way the information enters your sub-conscious and you will be surprised about the things you remember!
+For world geography in UPSC, you must always keep the atlas with you when studying for geography and refer to it at least a couple of times regardless of the topic you are studying.
+This way the information enters your subconscious and you will be surprised about the things you remember!

-It would give me immense happiness if I am able to help a student in their preparation for this reputed exam.
-My advice, in a crux, for Geography Optional to you would be:
+It would give me immense happiness if I can help a student in their preparation for this reputed exam.
+My advice, in a crux, for geography for UPSC optional paper to you would be:

-- Always connect the static parts of geography to contemporary events.
+- Always connect the static parts of contemporary events.
 This will keep you on track and help you combine the two aspects of this paper better.
-For example, the Bali Volcanic eruption can be connected to the Plate Tectonics Theory, the discovery of the N.Bhupathi frog can be linked to the Continental Drift Theory etc,.
+For example, the Bali Volcanic eruption can be connected to the Plate Tectonics Theory, the discovery of the N.Bhupathi frog can be linked to the Continental Drift Theory etc.

 - The mapping section in Paper II is extremely scoring and must not be left at any cost.
 Get into the habit of referring to the atlas starting from your Prelims geography for UPSC preparation itself.
 Always be curious and look for the places you read about in current affairs on the map.

 - Focus on the diagrams.
 I cannot stress the importance of this point enough!
 Diagrams are crucial to this subject and must not be ignored at any cost.